helkass/furniture-me-app/README.md

 ## Used By

-This project is used by:
+This project is created by:

 - helka septyawan